saltstack/salt/doc/topics/network_automation/index.rst

 can either be designated via a pillar file in :conf_master:`pillar_roots`, or through an external pillar.
-External pillars afford the opportunity for interfacing with a configuration management system, database, or other knowledgeable system that that may already contain all the details of proxy targets.
+External pillars afford the opportunity for interfacing with a configuration management system, database, or other knowledgeable system that may already contain all the details of proxy targets.
 To use static files in :conf_master:`pillar_roots`, pattern your files after the following examples: